Small page, high-value. If you’re writing a /decide call and unsure whether to pass ruleset_id or rulebook_id, you’re in the right place.

 }

 Sending ruleset_id: "aethis/uk-fsm" — a rulebook slug — returns Ruleset 'aethis/uk-fsm' not found.
 The resolver only looks in the ruleset collection for that field; it doesn’t fall through to rulebooks.
-If you want the composed decision, move the value into the rulebook_id field and add an x-api-key header.
+If you want the composed decision, move the value into the rulebook_id field.

 See interfaces/rest-api.mdx for the full endpoint contract.